redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/1.2-adding-chart-to-argocd/README.md

 ## Step 3 - Adding New Application Information
 In the window pane that appears on the right, we'll need to enter some information about our application, and where to find the code for it.

-Start by giving the application a name, such as `factorytalk`, and setting the project name to `default` - this is just the namespace where the project definition will live, not where our resources will be deployed.
+Start by giving the application a name, such as `codesys`, and setting the project name to `default` - this is just the namespace where the project definition will live, not where our resources will be deployed.
 ![Create New App Name](../images/createappname.png)

 Scrolling down, add information about the code repository.
 The URL can be retrieved from the Gitea interface if needed: